Towradgi

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Towradgi has an income level above the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Towradgi is $52,549, with an average income of $70,629.
-This compares to figures for the Rest of NSW, which are $52,390 and $65,215 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $57,205 (median) and $76,887 (average) as of September 2025.
-According to the Census conducted in 2021, incomes in Towradgi rank modestly, between the 33rd and 39th percentiles for household, family, and personal incomes.
-In terms of earnings profile, 25.1% of the population (821 individuals) fall within the $1,500 - $2,999 income range, mirroring the region where 29.9% occupy this bracket.
-The suburb has a diverse economic landscape with both lower-income residents (30.6%) and affluent households (25.8%) well-represented.
-Housing affordability pressures are severe in Towradgi, with only 82.7% of income remaining, ranking at the 39th percentile.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that Towradgi's median income is $52,549 and average income is $70,629.
+This contrasts with Regional NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Towradgi would be approximately $57,205 (median) and $76,887 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Towradgi rank modestly between the 33rd and 39th percentiles.
+The earnings profile shows that 25.1% of residents (821 people) fall into the $1,500 - 2,999 bracket, aligning with the metropolitan region where this cohort also represents 29.9%.
+Income distribution demonstrates clear polarization, with 30.6% in lower brackets (<$800/week) and 25.8% in higher brackets (>$3,000/week).
+Housing affordability pressures are severe, with only 82.7% of income remaining, ranking at the 39th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income